-Along with my amino drink, cherry juice, and tea, I take a couple of vitamins such as Vitamin C, magnesium, zinc, a Vitamin B complex, and 4 grams of wild-sourced fish oil.
+Along with my amino drink, cherry juice, and tea, I take a couple of vitamins such as Vitamin C, magnesium, zinc, a Vitamin B complex, my anti-aging and longevity supplements, and 4 grams of wild-sourced fish oil.

 By consuming these one hour before bed, I can ensure digestion is optimized to give me the nutrients I need and to reduce the digestive strain that heavier meals can place on the system.

 Step 6 Brush Teeth

 I know it probably sounds a little ridiculous to add this to the list but it's really about highlighting being proactive before bedtime.

 Rather than waiting until right before bed to brush my teeth, I like to do it immediately after my last meal.